energietransitie/needforheat-generic-firmware/README.md

   6. Change the code in `src/main.c` as you see fit.
   7. Click the PlatformIO Icon (the little alien in the left of the screen).
   8. Unfold `M5STACK_COREINK` when building for M5CoreINK, for other platforms unfold `ESP32DEV`.
-NOTE: Do not use the 'ESP32DEV' environment for the M5CoreINK board!
-It does work, but some features specific to the M5CoreINK will not be included in the firmware what cause problems during run-time.
+> NOTE: Do not use the 'ESP32DEV' environment for M5CoreINK board!
+It does work, but some features specific to the M5CoreINK will not be included in the firmware, which cause problems during run-time.
   9. Click `Upload and Monitor`.
 NOTE: The first time might take a while because PlatformIO needs to install and build the ESP-IDF before it can upload the firmwware.
   10. When it is done uploading, press `CTRL+T` and then `B`, then type `115200` so that it sets the right baud rate and you see text not gibberish.